RenatoArbex/TransitNetworkDesign/Mumford/readme.md

 As Mumford instances node location don't represent a real world exact location (as Mandl), node coordinates are used in place of latitudes and longitudes.

 TODO
-  - Gather and Include proposed route sets for all instances (best and Pareto frontier)
+  - Gather and Include proposed route sets for all instances (best and Pareto frontier) as well as objective functions and addicional data and considerations from authors.